geybriyel-se/Business-Application/README.md

 - Enhancements to protect against cross-site request forgery (CSRF) attacks.

 _**NOTE**: This utilizes the default schema for JDBC-based authentication of Spring Security for seamless integration and simplified configuration._

+## Thymeleaf Branch
+The Thymeleaf branch contains a front-end implementation using Thymeleaf, a Java-based templating engine.
+It introduces a user interface that allows users to interact with the Job Order Management API through a web-based application.
+The Thymeleaf branch enhances the functionality of the API by providing a user-friendly interface for managing job orders.

+To explore the front-end implementation, please switch to the Thymeleaf branch.

 ## Previous Versions
 - **Version 1.0**: Command-Line Interface (CLI)